 Grace’s expert Technology of Participation Facilitation skills have been essential in a variety of projects, recently assisting the University of California, East Bay, in creating the framework for a Center on Climate, Health, and Sustainable Futures.

 Grace is an expert in transportation demand management (TDM) and has worked on the ideation, design, and implementation of many active transportation programs.
 Grace played a key role in the design and analysis of a mobility study in Omaha’s Downtown and Midtown areas, surveying 8,500 individuals about their current and potential modes of commuting.
 Most recently, she has lead an effort with MAPA to recruit and survey employers across Omaha and Council Bluffs, providing tangible ways for employers to reduce single-occupancy vehicle trips.

 Grace’s experience with TDM and as a volunteer with the Omaha Missing Middle Housing Campaign has helped develop expertise in land use planning.
-Grace serves as the Vice President of Mode Shift Omaha and is also the President of the Hanscom Park Neighborhood Association.
+Grace serves as the President of the Hanscom Park Neighborhood Association.
 Her Gallup Strengths are Arranger, Harmony, Empathy, Learner, and Input.